-- 65- Article 2 of the Iran's safeguards agreement (INFCIRC/214) requires that safeguards to be implemented "in accordance with the terms of this Agreement".
-Every DG report to the Board of Governors including GOV/2013/6 shows and confirms that the Safeguards implementation in the I.R. of Iran is in accordance with its Safeguards Agreement without any failure, inconsistency or ambiguity, as reflected in different parts of the report GOV/2013/6, such as the followings: - a.
+- 72- Article 2 of the Iran's safeguards agreement (INFCIRC/214) requires that safeguards be implemented "in accordance with the terms of this Agreement".
+Every DG report to the Board of Governors including GOV/2013/27 shows and confirms that the safeguards implementation in the I.R. of Iran is in accordance with its Safeguards Agreement without any failure, inconsistency or ambiguity, as reflected in different parts of the report GOV/2013/27, such as the following: - a.
 Paragraph 7 reads: "Iran has declared to the Agency 16 nuclear facilities and nine locations outside facilities" and "... the Agency continues to verify the non-diversion of declared material at these facilities and LOFs." - b.
-All Iran's nuclear facilities are under the Agency's Safeguards (paragraph 7), specifically enrichment facilities (paragraphs 8-28), heavy water research reactor (paragraphs 32-34), Tehran Research Reactor (TRR) (paragraphs 31 and 60), Radioisotope Production Facility (paragraph 31), Uranium Conversion Facility (UCF) and Fuel Manufacturing Plant (paragraphs 35-46), Bushehr Nuclear Power Plant (paragraph 61), Jabr Ibn Hayan Multipurpose Research Laboratory (JHL) (Paragraph 59). - c.
-The Agency has been able to take samples from nuclear facilities to verify Iran's declarations, specifically at Natanz Fuel Enrichment Plant as read in paragraph 16: "Based on the results of the analysis of environmental samples taken at FEP since February 2007, and other verification activities, the Agency has concluded that the facility has operated as declared by Iran the relevant Design Information Questionnaire (DIQ)"; and at Natanz Pilot Fuel Enrichment Plant as read in paragraph 23: "Based on the results of the analysis of the environmental samples taken at PFEP, and other verification activities, the Agency has concluded that the facility has operated as declared by Iran in the relevant DIQ"; and at Fordow as read in paragraph 28: "Based on the results of the analysis of the environmental samples taken at FFEP, and other verification activities, the Agency has concluded that the facility has operated as declared by Iran in its most recent DIQ for FFEP".
+All Iran's nuclear facilities are under the Agency's Safeguards (paragraph 7), specifically enrichment facilities (paragraphs 8-26), heavy water research reactor (paragraphs 31-35), Tehran Research Reactor (TRR) (paragraphs 29 and 65), Radioisotope Production Facility (paragraph 29), Uranium Conversion Facility (UCF) and Fuel Manufacturing Plant (paragraphs 38-49), Bushehr Nuclear Power Plant (paragraph 66), Jabr Ibn Hayan Multipurpose Research Laboratory (JHL) (Paragraph 64). - c.
+The Agency has been able to take samples from nuclear facilities to verify Iran's declarations, specifically at Natanz Fuel Enrichment Plant as read in paragraph 15: "Based on the results of the analysis of environmental samples taken at FEP since February 2007, and other verification activities, the Agency has concluded that the facility has operated as declared by Iran in the relevant Design Information Questionnaire (DIQ)"; and at Natanz Pilot Fuel Enrichment Plant as read in paragraph 22: "Based on the results of the analysis of the environmental samples taken at PFEP, and other verification activities, the Agency has operated as declared by Iran in the facility has operated as declared by 22: "Based on the results of the analysis of the environmental samples taken at PFEP, and other verification activities, the Agency has concluded that the facility has operated as declared by Iran in the relevant DIQ"; and at Fordow as read in paragraph 26: "Based on the results of the analysis of the environmental samples taken at FFEP, and other verification activities, the Agency has concluded that the facility has operated as declared by Iran in the relevant DIQ"; and at Fordow as read in paragraph 26: "Based on the results of the analysis of the environmental samples taken at FFEP, and other verification activities, the Agency has concluded that the facility has operated by Iran in its most recent DIQ for FFEP".